 - If you’ve got young children visiting, consider placemats in place of tablecloths that might get yanked, breaking china or worse, tipping over lit candles

 - Provide a highchair for young visitors, and make sure that it is properly secure

 - Check for brown needles, a dry tree can be a fire hazards

 - Check for spiders and other pests before bringing the tree indoors

 - Secure the tree to prevent it tipping over

 - Make sure it is fire resistant and lead free.
-This article shows you what to look for

 - Keep away from the fireplace and candles

 - If an artificial tree comes with lights installed, look for the Underwriters Laboratory (UL) seal of approval to indicate that the proper wiring was used.